Postdoctoral Research Fellows

 - Annual vacation allowance equivalent to one month in twelve (22 workdays) for fellows appointed in yearlong increments.
 Fellows who are either part-time (i.e. less than 100% effort) or who are appointed for at least six months but less than one year shall receive a pro-rata vacation allowance.
 Fellows must take vacation time during the annual appointment period.
 The University will not provide pay in lieu of time off.

 - Up to three weeks per year of paid sick leave, if unable to fulfill responsibilities because of personal sickness, childbirth, or injury.
-The Fellow may also use the three weeks of paid leave to care for a family member due to personal sickness, childbirth, or injury, or to care for his or her newly born, newly adopted or newly fostered child.
+The Fellow may also use the three weeks of paid leave to care for a family member due to personal sickness or injury.
+If the Fellow is ineligible for paid parental leave (less than six months’ service), the Fellow may also use paid sick leave to bond with his or her newly born, newly adopted or newly fostered child within one year of the child’s birth or arrival in the home.

-Note: Appointing units must maintain records related to attendance and usage of vacation or sick leave allocations described in D. 8.a. and b. above.
+Note: Appointing units must maintain records related to attendance and usage of vacation, sick leave, paid extended leave, paid maternity (childbirth) leave allocations described in section D. 8.a., d., g., and e. above.
 No attendance or absence records are maintained for Research Fellows by the Payroll Office or other central units.
-University costs associated with vacation and sick leave will be assigned to the account from which the Fellow’s salary is paid.
-If the account is insufficient to cover the full cost of benefits, the unit must notify the appropriate fund area of Financial Operations and identify another suitable account to which the benefit costs can be charged.
+University costs associated with vacation, sick, paid extended leaves, paid maternity (childbirth) leave, and paid parental leave will be assigned to the account from which the Fellow’s salary is paid provided it is consistent with the rules of the sponsor and other external regulations If the account is insufficient to cover the full cost of benefits, the unit must notify the appropriate fund area of Financial Operations and identify another suitable account to which the benefit costs can be charged.

 - Federal and State income taxes and FICA taxes will be withheld and a Form W-2 filed with the IRS for Research Fellows as described in section II.
 A. (5.) above.